Wormnest/squirrel2doxygen/readme.md

 --------------
 1. Inline code in the file outside of any function can confuse doxygen too sometimes.
     Example: AILib.List main.nut the code at the bottom.
-2. Multi line string constants not supported: (starting with @" ).
+2. Multi line string constants are not supported: (starting with @" ).
 3. Doxygen can get confused by class names that have a "." in them.

 Settings